Sterile vs Non Sterile Gloves: Know the Differences & When to Use?

-Sterile gloves have to undergo and pass all these sterilization techniques to be deemed as approved for surgical use by the FDA.
+Sterile gloves have to undergo and pass all these sterilization techniques to be deemed approved for surgical use by the FDA.
 Post undergoing all the mandated sterilization techniques, the gloves are completely sterile and devoid of any and every microorganism that may have been present prior to the sterilization.

-Non Sterile Gloves also undergo repeated sterilization process to deem them safe for use, however, they are not 100% devoid of all microorganisms.
+Non Sterile Gloves also undergo a repeated sterilization process to deem them safe for use, however, they are not 100% devoid of all microorganisms.
 This is the reason why non-sterile gloves are not used in Surgical procedures as Infection control is the major priority within the OT.

 Additionally, Sterile gloves have an Acceptable Quality Level (AQL) ranging between 1 to 1.5 at max while in the case of non-sterile gloves it is 1.5 to 2.5.AQL is the assessment done based on the number of pinholes in the gloves.
-A score of 1 to 1.5 indicates that no more than 1.5% of the entire batch of the gloves in a sample has pinholes in them.
+A score of 1 to 1.5 indicates that no more than 1.5% of the entire batch of gloves in a sample has pinholes in them.

 One may ask what is the difference between sterile and nonsterile gloves if both are undergoing the same AQL testing.

 Though AQL is a mandated test to differentiate between sterile and non-sterile gloves there is another aspect in relation to usability.

 Sterile gloves have a specific field of use.
 Other than the fixed margins of the surgical field, these gloves are not used anywhere else.
 The main reason is the higher cost value of these gloves.
 Sterile gloves have very strict and regulated packaging and transportation mechanism, which automatically increases the production cost.